 Verses 25-27 With the merciful thou wilt shew thyself merciful; with an upright man thou wilt shew thyself upright; 26 With the pure thou wilt shew thyself pure; and with the froward thou wilt shew thyself froward.
 27 For thou wilt save the afflicted people; but wilt bring down high looks.

 King David goes on to state that with what a man thinks and does, so the LORD will recompense.
 To those who show mercy or who are kind, benevolent, and not seeking revenge He will be merciful and forgive.
 To those who are upright or who have integrity, the LORD will reveal himself with the same integrity.
 To those who are pure or clean from sin and rebellion against Him, the LORD will deal with in a pure manner and be just and kind.
 But to those who are froward (twisted, distorted, crooked, perverse, or perverted), the LORD will recompense them after the manner of their character and behavior.
 Basically, those who are following the LORD and demonstrating His character traits will be blessed, but those not following the LORD but demonstrating character traits of their father, the Devil, the LORD will judge and give to them that which they are giving to others and they will not be blessed.
 This is the principle of reaping and sowing.
-“Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also resp.”
+“Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.”
 Galatians 6:7 It is a promise.
 Furthermore, the LORD will save those who are afflicted, poor, humble, wretched, needy and weak.
 It is a promise.

 Verses 28-29 For thou wilt light my candle: the LORD my God will enlighten my darkness.
 29 For by thee I have run through a troop; and by my God have I leaped over a wall.